When is is put in English? Uses of was - were

 Negation

-A negative sentence can be formed in two ways: either using a negative pronoun no, or with the help of a negative particle not and pronouns any.
-And thus you will say that something is missing somewhere.
+A negative sentence can be composed in two ways: either using a negative pronoun no, or using a negative particle not and pronouns any.
+And in this way you will say that something is missing somewhere.

 Question

-The question is built easily: take the right form be and put it at the beginning of the sentence.
+The question is easy to construct: take the desired form be and put it at the beginning of the sentence.

-Is there a table in the room? – Is there a table in the room?
+Is is there a table in the room? – Is there a table in the room?

-Were there many people at the party? – Were there many people at the party?
+Were are there many people at the party? – Were there many people at the party?

 Features of using there + be

-1. If we list objects and the first word is in the singular, then we should take to be in the singular ( is/was):
+1. If we are listing objects and the first word is singular, then we should take to be singular ( is/was):

 2. There is a lamp and four tables in the room. – There is a lamp and 4 tables in the room.

-3. If we list items and start with the plural, then the plural should be taken ( there are):
+3. If we list objects and start with the plural, then we should take the plural ( there are):

-4. There are four tables and a lamp in the room.
-There are four tables and a lamp in the room.
+4. There there are four tables and a lamp in the room. – There are four tables and a lamp in the room.

 5. It is important to pay special attention to countable and uncountable nouns.